MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/distribute/xamarin.md

     * iOS:
         * a higher version name (`CFBundleShortVersionString`)
         * an equal version name but a higher version (`CFBundleVersion`)
-        * an equal version name and version but a newer upload date
     * Android:
         * a higher version (`versionCode`)
-        * an equal version but a newer upload date

 ## 1. Add in-app updates to your app